VincentBounce/WindowsContextMenuTools/README.md

 - To use it, right click on your external drive ➜ *Overwrite deleted data*.
 When process is done, you'll see 3 full lines of 100 points each one, like screenshot above.

-💿 To install this tool separately, just run `Wipe-free-space.reg`
+💿 To install this tool separately, just run `Wipe-free-space.reg`.
+To install bundle it's  [here](#⚙-Install-all-tools).

 ---